codedit334/codedit334/README.md

 ### About Me:
 - 🔭 I’m currently developing my skills as full stack web developer.
-- 💬 Ask me about Machine Learning, Online Certificates, Coffe.
+- 💬 Ask me about Machine Learning, Online Certificates, Coffee.
 - 📫  You can reach me at oussama_elabdioui@hotmail.com
-- ⚡ I like 💻: Programming | 🚶‍♂ Long Walks | 📖 Reading .
+- ⚡ I like 💻: Programming | 🚶‍♂ Long Walks | 📖 Reading.

 ### Languages and Tools:
 <div>